 While images of separated and detained migrant children at the US-Mexican border have sparked concern and outrage in the media, the issue of how children who cross international borders should be treated has received remarkably little attention.
 This is particularly striking given that more than half of the world’s 70 million displaced people are under the age of 18.
 ISIM faculty focus their attention on refugee and migrant children through its teaching and research and seeks to provide solid research evidence as a basis for sound child-centric policies.

-With the generosity of the GHR Foundation, Professors Donato and Ferris developed and taught a new experiential class in spring 2019 course that examined best practices for responding to children who arrive at a country’s border.
-This experiential class departed from the traditional model with professors lecturing and students taking notes; rather faculty and students worked together to assess good and bad practices affecting the protection and well-being of children.
-The class of 22 students compiled existing international standards for refugee and migrant children, spoke with US experts in child protection, and each wrote a paper on one country’s policies toward refugee and migrant children.
-The high point was a trip to Stockholm, Sweden, in March where students and faculty met with government officials at the national and local levels, academic researchers, representatives of civil society and UN agencies, and refugees and immigrants to consider the ways in which Sweden manages the admission and early integration of refugee and migrant children and families.
+In the first (Spring 2019) Refugee and Migrant Families and Children: In Search of Best Practices, Professors Donato and Ferris developed a new experiential class that examined best practices for responding to children who arrive at a country’s border.
+Departing from the traditional model with professors lecturing and students taking notes, faculty and 22 students worked together in the class to assess practices affecting the protection and well-being of children.
+Students compiled existing international standards for refugee and migrant children, spoke with U.S. experts in child protection, and wrote papers on one country’s policies toward refugee and migrant children.
+The high point was a trip to Stockholm, Sweden, where students and faculty met with government officials at the national and local levels, academic researchers, representatives of civil society and UN agencies, and refugees and immigrants to learn how Sweden manages the admission and early integration of refugee and migrant children and families.